Chasse Conque

 Short Bio for Speaking Engagements

-During his first five years as the Vice President and Director of Athletics at UTRGV, Chasse Conque (pronounced Chase Konk) has led the department through a period of exponential growth.
-Among his accomplishments are increasing attendance across all sports by about 60% and overall external generated revenue to an unprecedented $24.5 million in 2024.
+During his first six years as at UTRGV, Chasse Conque (pronounced Chase Konk), now the Senior Vice President and Director of Athletics, has led the department through a period of exponential growth.
+Among his accomplishments are nearly doubling attendance across all sports, generating over $38 million in external revenue, including an unprecedented $24.5 million during fiscal year 2024, and nearly tripling the department’s budget.

-The remarkable support during Conque’s tenure has allowed UTRGV to move forward with starting football and women’s swimming & diving programs and make a move to the Southland Conference as full-time members.
+The remarkable support during Conque’s tenure allowed UTRGV to move forward with starting football in 2025 and women’s swimming & diving in 2024-25 while making a move to the Southland Conference as full-time members in 2024-25.

-In recognition of his impact on UTRGV and the Valley, Conque was named the 2024 Edinburg Chamber of Commerce Man of the Year and was promoted to senior vice president in June 2025.
+In recognition of his impact on UTRGV and the Rio Grande Valley, Conque was promoted to senior vice president in June 2025.
+He was also named the 2024 Edinburg Chamber of Commerce Man of the Year.

 #RallyTheValley